 Meredith's practice focuses on U.S. and international patent prosecution, patent-related counseling, strategy development, due diligence analysis, and legal opinion preparation.
 Her clients include major U.S. research universities, Fortune 500 companies, small and mid-sized privately held technology companies, and government laboratories.

-Meredith has over seven years of experience as a patent attorney.
-Prior to joining Bell & Manning, LLC, Meredith was an associate with Foley & Lardner, LLP.
-During law school, Meredith clerked for Judge Barbara B. Crabb, U.S. District Court for the Western District of Wisconsin.
+Meredith has been a practicing patent attorney since 2007.
+Prior to joining Bell & Manning, LLC, Meredith in 2010, was an associate with Foley & Lardner, LLP.

 University of Wisconsin Law School, J.D., 2007 Magna Cum Laude Order of the Coif

 Carleton College, B.A., Chemistry, 1996 Magna Cum Laude